nlfiedler/magick-rust/README.md

 ```

 Writing the image to a file rather than an in-memory blob is done by replacing the call to `write_image_blob()` with `write_image()`, which takes a string for the path to the file.

+## Frequent API Changes

+Because rust-bindgen changes from time to time, and is very difficult to use for a library as large as ImageMagick, the API of this crate may experience dramatic mood swings.
+Typically this pain manifests itself in the way the enums are represented.
+I am deeply sorry for this pain.
+Hopefully someone smarter than me can fix it some day.
+Pull requests are welcome.

 ## Contributing